2011 National League Championship Series: Game 3

 Rafael Furcal hit a leadoff single in the first inning off Yovani Gallardo, moved to second on a wild pitch and back-to-back RBI doubles by Jon Jay and Albert Pujols made it 2–0 Cardinals.
 Two walks loaded the bases before Yadier Molina's ground-ball double-play and David Freese's double scored a run each.
 Gallardo and three Milwaukee relievers held the Cardinals scoreless for the rest of the game.
-In the second, three consecutive leadoff singles off of Chris Carpenter put the Brewers on the board.
+In the second, three consecutive leadoff singles off Chris Carpenter put the Brewers on the board.
 After a fly ball moved Jerry Hairston Jr. to third, he scored on Gallardo's sacrifice fly.
 Next inning, Mark Kotsay's home run made it a one-run game, but Carpenter and four relievers held the Brewers scoreless for the rest of the game as the Cardinals' 4–3 win gave them a 2–1 series lead.